5 reasons our startup is tackling SaaS security

 It feels like everyday there is a new SaaS tool that takes the world by storm, and as welcoming we are of this new technology, we’re also conscious of the long-term security considerations that come with it.

 According to Statista, the SaaS market spend worldwide is to grow from 141.5 billion to 171.9 billion by 2022.
 SaaS isn’t going anywhere, and as a result, companies and teams need to be prepared for the long-term challenges and dangers that come with this trend of mass-adoption.
+Maintaining a secure SaaS application ecosystem is now requirement to a strong security posture.

 We recognize that investing in security tooling that allows you to stay ahead of the curve and alert you on security concerns for SaaS tools big or small, new or old, is the only practical way to go.